pewa2303/Test/Test.md

 PS C:\>
 ```
 Of course, this is not only possible for Windows servers, but also for domain controllers or Windows clients.
 But here you have to consider if this makes sense, because Windows clients are usually not always switched on.
 Remember that the function initiates a live query over all given systems.
+If one of the computer is switched off, you will not catch all systems.

 ## Port Scanning